This site requires a more recent version of Adobe Flash Player to function properly.

 The electric car space is getting increasingly competitive with both established manufacturers and start-ups set to introduce new models

 General Motors and Nissan introduced their mass-market electric vehicles in 2011 with the Chevy Volt and Nissan Leaf.
 The Volt is a plug-in hybrid (PHEV), providing a limited range on battery (~40 miles), after which a small internal combustion engine takes over.
 The Leaf on the other hand is a battery electric vehicle (BEV), with a range of ~100 miles.
 GM's approach allays 'range anxiety' in the consumer's mind, while Nissan's approach is less complex and possibly more cost effective.
-Toyota has introduced a plug-in Prius in 2012, and is developing an all-electric RAV4 mini SUV (in alliance with Tesla), while BMW plans to introduce its Megacity electric car in 2013.
+Toyota has introduced a plug-in Prius in 2012, and is developing an all-electric RAV4 mini SUV (in alliance with Tesla), while BMW also debuted the i3 in 2013.
 BYD, the Chinese manufacturer of plug-in hybrids, has ambitious plans for expansion in the US and Europe.

 Government incentives for electric vehicle industry

 In order to reduce dependence on oil, governments across the world are providing incentives to both consumers and manufacturers for the adoption of electric cars.
 In the US, for example, the federal government gives tax credits of upto $7,500 for the purchase of "advanced technology vehicles" (this includes EVs).
 This tax credit may be increased to $10,000.
 There are several other regulations, such as corporate average fuel economy (CAFE) regulations, the Zero Emission Vehicle program (ZEV), and subsidized loans for battery research and the manufacture of electric cars that can accelerate the pace of adoption.
 Government impetus in setting up infrastructure which will be crucial for the growth of the electric vehicle industry.